John T. Carroll

-October 5, 2014: leading workshop on “Christian Marriage & Biblical Interpretation” for the session and staff of Williamsburg Presbyterian Church.
+October 5, 2014: led workshop on “Christian Marriage & Biblical Interpretation” for the session and staff of Williamsburg Presbyterian Church.

-October 12-14, 2014: leading New Hope Presbytery retreat for pastors/educators on “Religion, Power, Money, and Other Hot Topics: What Can Luke’s Gospel Teach Us?”
+October 12-14, 2014: led New Hope Presbytery retreat for pastors/educators on “Religion, Power, Money, and Other Hot Topics: What Can Luke’s Gospel Teach Us?”

-November 18-20, 2014: with Beverly Zink-Sawyer, co-leading continuing education workshop on “Proclaiming the Lord’s Favor: Preaching the Gospel of Luke Today” (on the Union Presbyterian Seminary Richmond campus).
-For more information or to register .
+November 18-20, 2014: with Beverly Zink-Sawyer, co-leader of continuing education workshop on “Proclaiming the Lord’s Favor: Preaching the Gospel of Luke Today” (on the Union Presbyterian Seminary Richmond campus).

 Published article “The Gospel of Luke: A Contemporary Cartography,” in Interpretation 68, no. 4 (2014): 366–75.

 Forthcoming: an article “Luke–Acts, Theology of,” for The Oxford Encyclopedia of the Bible and Theology (OEBT), ed.
 Samuel Balentine et al., to be published by Oxford University Press.